vchandran2/cs56-games-states-quiz/README.md

 ### Ideas for future developers
 There are several ways of how the game can be developed further:

-	- game has quizes for states and capitals mixed together
+	- game has quizzes for states and capitals mixed together
 	- there is an option for continent, countries quizes
-	- quizes for states and capitals of other countries respectively
+	- quizzes for states and capitals of other countries respectively
+	- go back button for both state and capital quiz
 	- ...